satheesh08/FormulaFieldRiskAnalyser/README.md

 | 📈 **CPU Score**                  | A numerical score derived from multiple factors to quantify complexity/risk.                                            |
 | 🚩 **Red Flags**                  | Text field highlighting specific issues found, e.g., “Excessive nesting”, “Unbalanced parentheses”, etc.                |

-It uses the **Tooling API** securely via a **Named Credential**, removing the need for manual token management.Plus it is integrated with OpenAI and so you will get the Optimised version for your formulas.
+It uses the **Tooling API** securely via a **Named Credential**, removing the need for manual token management.Plus it is integrated with Gemini AI and so you will get the Optimised version for your formulas.

 ---